elementor/elementor/readme.txt

 **My site is working with WordPress 2.6, will Elementor work for me?**

 No. Elementor supports WordPress 4.4 or greater, and is compatible with PHP 5.4 or greater.
+We recommend your host supports PHP version 5.6 or greater and MySQL version 5.6 or greater.

 **With Elementor, do I still need a theme?**